whbarcelo/data-analytics-projects/Projects/student_scores_regressionREADME.md

 | Simple Regression | -0.048 |
 | Multiple Regression | 0.708 |

-- Previous grades were the strongest predictors
+- Previous grades and extra academic support were the strongest predictors

 ---